We are searching for

 Dry rot in tires is a sign of rubber deterioration and the breakdown of the layers of the tire and its metal cord bans.
 The first sign will be short cracks along the sidewalls and tread.
 Tire dry rot is “NOT organic” in any way and cannot spread from one tire to the next.

 No, it is never safe to drive a vehicle on dry rotting tires.
 Smart drivers will conduct regular maintenance checks to find the beginnings of any tire dry rot.
-Early stages of dry rot can sometimes be repaired by a tire sealant.
+Early stages of tire dry rot can sometimes be repaired by a tire sealant.

 As tires age, the rubber begins to decay in tiny cracks and creases along the sidewall and tread.
 When exposed to extreme weather conditions or harmful chemicals, the cracks become larger.
 Here are the key dangers of trying to drive on a tire with dry rot:

-• Compromised Grip and Traction: The cracking and hardening of the tire surface due to dry rot diminish its ability to grip the road properly.
+• Compromised Grip and Traction: The cracking and hardening of the tire surface due to dry rot diminishes its ability to grip the road properly.
 This is particularly hazardous in emergency braking situations or while maneuvering, as it increases the likelihood of skidding or losing control.

-• Increased Risk of Punctures and Leaks: Dry rot can cause small cracks to form on the tire’s surface and sidewalls.
+• Increased Risk of Punctures and Leaks: Tire dry rot can cause small cracks to form on the tire’s surface and sidewalls.
 These cracks can easily turn into punctures or allow air to escape slowly, leading to under-inflation.
 Driving on under-inflated tires affects handling and can also lead to tire failure.

 • Impaired Ride Comfort: As the flexibility of the tire decreases due to dry rot, it can lead to a bumpier, less comfortable ride.
 The vibrations and harshness transmitted to the vehicle can also put additional stress on the suspension and steering components.